gtag('config', 'AW-943903666');

 Rocket.Chat (a Woden client), is clear about its intentions as well—although it’s making a very different bet about what businesses want in a Slack competitor.

 Rocket.Chat has positioned itself around being a fully open and scalable platform.
-Where Slack—especially thanks to connect—is trying to raise the walls on its garden as high as possible, Rocket.Chat embraces the ideas that communication and collaboration should be free, and fit the form and needs of those working together.
+Where Slack—especially thanks to connect—is trying to raise the walls of its garden as high as possible, Rocket.Chat embraces the ideas that communication and collaboration should be free, and fit the form and needs of those working together.
 Rocket.Chat tells users it is seeking to “replace email and improve your digital workflow.”
 By being open source, it allows security-conscious firms (such as the US Government) to run their own private instances, or, at the extreme other end of the spectrum, global communities to build chat servers that are more massive than any Slack workspace.

-A clear, consistent story for Rocket.Chat ensures users understand what it values and how that is completely distinct from Slack or Microsoft, and provides the right framework to attract those who share those beliefs.
+A clear, consistent story for Rocket.Chat ensures users understand what it values and how that is completely distinct from Slack or Microsoft and provides the right framework to attract those who share those beliefs.

 While Rocket.Chat may alienate some users who love email, the platform has fully aligned its innovative ambitions behind its brand story.
 Slack is curious about becoming an all-in-one platform for business communication, but Rocket.Chat is confident they are the all-in-one platform for business communication.